“Experience is a cruel teacher – it gives the exam first, then the lesson.” – Leslie Odom Jr.

 Brian Michael Jenkins is the world’s leading authority on terrorism & sophisticated crime, and serves as the Senior Advisor to the President of the RAND Corporation.
 He is also the Director of the National Transportation Security Center at the Mineta Transportation Institute.
 From 1989 to 1998, Mr. Jenkins was the Deputy Chairman of Kroll Associates, an international investigative and consulting firm.
 Responsible for the firm’s crisis management practice, he directed the responses to kidnapping and extortion cases worldwide.
 Before that, he was Chairman of RAND’s Political Science Department where, from 1972 to 1989, he also directed RAND’s research on political violence.

-Bobbie Stempfley is a director of the CERT division at the Software Engineering Institute, as well as a leader in the field of the security and use of technology to support the public’s interests.
+Bobbie Stempfley is the former director of the CERT division at the Software Engineering Institute, as well as a leader in the field of the security and use of technology to support the public’s interests.
 In her 20-plus years of public service, she has focused on strategy and driving transformation in organizations.
 Previously, at the U.S. Department of Homeland Security, she led efforts to increase the public sector’s security and resilience against cyber threats.
 Engaging with critical infrastructure and industry, she led efforts to raise awareness, reduce risks, and prepare and respond to cyber events as the acting assistant secretary and as the deputy assistant secretary in the Office of Cyber Security and Communication.
 She served as chief information officer (CIO) of the Defense Information Systems Agency, where her work spanned the internal technology used in the agency and the capabilities put in the hands of war fighters and their mission support organizations.
 And was the founding leader of the DOD-CERT.
 Ms. Stempfley has been recognized as a top federal CIO two years in a row by Information Week, named one of the top 50 Women in Technology in D.C., and awarded the F. Lynne McNulty Award as a leader in cybersecurity by (ISC)2.
 She holds a B.S. in engineering mathematics from the University of Arizona and an M.S. in computer science from James Madison University and is a doctoral student at Georgetown University.

 Dr. James N. Miller is President and CEO of Adaptive Strategies LLC, which advises private sector clients on technology trends and strategy.
 He is a senior fellow at Johns Hopkins University’s Applied Physics Lab and at Harvard University’s Belfer Center for Science & International Affairs, and serves on the Board of Advisors for the Center for a New American Security.
 He is a member of the Council on Foreign Relations, the International Institute for Strategic Studies, and the Defense Science Board, where he co-chaired a recent study on cyber deterrence.
 Dr. Miller served as Under Secretary of Defense for Policy from 2012 to 2014, and Principal Deputy Under Secretary of Defense for Policy from 2009 to 2012.
 Dr. Miller received a B.A. with honors in economics from Stanford University, and a Ph.D. in public policy from the Kennedy School at Harvard University.